fhirpack/fhirpack/README.md

 ## Simple Examples

 FHIRPACK is based on the [ETL paradigm](https://en.wikipedia.org/wiki/Extract,_transform,_load), and as all functions available to you can be classified as [Extractors](src/fhirpack/extraction), [Transformers](src/fhirpack/transformation) or [Loaders](src/fhirpack/load).
-In the following examples we quickly show how this works, but remember to have a look at our [examplary Jupyter Notebooks](docs/examples/usage.py) and the [API reference](https://fhirpack.readthedocs.io/en/latest/)
+In the following examples we quickly show how this works, but remember to have a look at the [examplary Jupyter Notebooks](docs/examples/usage.py) and the [API reference](https://fhirpack.readthedocs.io/en/latest/)

 ### 1. Get All Conditions for a Patient